-Children who are persistently late miss a significant amount of learning, often the most important aspect, as the beginning of the day is where the teacher explains the learning and what each child is expected to achieve.
+Children who are persistently late miss a significant amount of learning.
+This is often the most important aspect of the lesson as the beginning of the day is where the teacher explains the learning and what each child is expected to achieve, addressing previous misconceptions and delivering the direct teaching element of the lesson.

 Where there have been persistent incidents of lateness parents/carers will receive a letter advising them of the concerns and the school will provide opportunities for parents/carers to seek support and advice to address these issues.
+Our Parent Liaison Officer plays a key role in this.